While loops are helpful because they let the code run until the user decides to quit the program.

 current_number

-is set to 1 and remains unchanged.count
+is set to 1 and remains unchanged.count,

-loop runs as long as count
+loop runs as long as the count

 is less than 51

-When you do, interrupt the process
+When you do, interrupt the process.

-A function is a block of code which only runs when it is called.
+A function is a block of code that only runs when called.

 You can pass input values or data, known as arguments, into a function.